Where do we get ideas for hobby products to sell? I have written down 59 ideas here.

 Having a hobby is marvellous.
 Selling your products is an even better feeling.
 Get ideas by brainstorming, making lists and reading my article. 🙂

 - Illustrations; from very realistic to abstract.
-Illustrating children’s stories are a great inspiration to make a series;
+Illustrating children’s stories is a great inspiration to make a series;

 - Cartoons; single drawings or complete comic books;